 Clark County Home Sales

-Our clients are always asking “How’s the market doing?” – meaning real estate, of course.
-This is good for us because it forces us to check and see what’s really going on every month.
-Especially with COVID-19 restrictions, it’s good to see how they are impacting the real estate market.
-The short answer this month: “They’re Not”.
+Our clients are always asking “How’s the market doing?”
+And, we are constantly checking see what’s really going on every month.
+Especially now that some COVID-19 restrictions are easing in Washington state, it’s important to see how they are impacting the real estate market.

-First, the Bad News: As the red line shows, below, the number of Active Residential Listings is at a three-year low.
-So, if you are in the market to buy a home, there is a scarcity of selection.
-The current inventory – the time it would take to sell all homes actively listed – is at .08 months.
-Five to seven months is “balanced”, so this clearly points to a Seller’s market.
+First, the Bad News: As the green graph and box show on the chart below, Active Residential Listings over the past year have been declining.
+But the red box shows listings jumping by over 300 homes in January 2021.
+Still, if you are in the market to buy a home, there is a scarcity of selection.
+The inventory – the time it takes to sell all homes actively listed – jumped from .6 to .8 months in January.
+Even though this is an improvement, five to seven months is “balanced”, so this still clearly points to a Seller’s market.

 Now, the Good News: If you are a homeowner, thinking about selling your home, now is the time to act.
 With such a low inventory, you expect a very quick sale, provided you price it correctly and have a realtor market it.
 This summer we sold a home for $30,000 over asking with no contingencies.
 No financing, appraisal, or inspections.
 Unheard of in a normal market.